haktansuren/wp-handl-utm-grabber/readme.txt

 == Changelog ==

+= 2.5.5 =
+* Fix for the JS in footer for website uses minify JS (Thanks [sylvainww](https://wordpress.org/support/topic/plugin-adds-uncaught-referenceerror-2/))

 = 2.5.4 =
-* Added CouponHut theme support https://wordpress.org/support/topic/append-to-all-urls-works-only-partially/ (Thanks zizzi17)
+* Added CouponHut theme support (Thanks [zizzi17](https://wordpress.org/support/topic/append-to-all-urls-works-only-partially/))

 = 2.5.3 =
 * WooCommerce support: All parameters (UTM and others) are appended to the corresponding order's meta when available.